What is FlawedAmmyy malware?

 Usually, Flawed Ammyy makes its way into the machine through mail spam in a form of a MS Word or MS Excel document with a malicious macro.
 Examples of such malicious docs you can find on ANY.RUN's public submissions browsing by tag maldoc-21.
 After the malicious .xls file is opened, it automatically runs a macro function that runs either msiexec.exe or cmd.exe to download and execute the first stage payload.
 This first stage executable file then downloads and decrypts another file, which usually has a filename "wsus.exe" and it is the FlawedAmmyy malware itself.
 Wsus.exe creates persistence in the system and communicates with C2 servers.

 Sometimes malicious executable files are digitally signed with a certificate from trusted vendors.
 Also, it's interesting that trojan checks the user privileges and presence of Anti-Virus programs on the infected machine and changes behavior based on the results of this check.
+You can also find out how this execution method differs from Trickbot and Zloader.

 Distribution of FlawedAmmyy RAT